ajaviaad/neuroweave/README.md

 Neuroweave is developed under Apache 2.0 compliance for original Mistral scaffolding.
 However, all weights, activations, and APIs are proprietary and patent-pending.

-Redistribution of Neuroweave is subject to NeuronMix terms.
+Redistribution of Neuroweave is subject to DoctorVIT terms.

 ---

-© 2025 NeuronMix Team.
+© 2025 Adeel Javaid.